 After joining the team at I.A.
 I was involved with developing recommendation engines, analyzing multidimentional marketing data and developing a distributed crawler.

 I was a summer intern at StratoDem, a real-estate consulting startup that uses demographic data to build predictive solutions for investors and businesses.

-I worked in a team of analysts, utilizing data-mining tools to build predictive models for real estate and government demographic data.
+I worked in a team of analysts, utilizing data-mining tools to build predictive models for real estate and government data.